mahtabhd/Code-Concatenation-Project/README.md

 ## Results

-For a more elaborate explanation of the project and an analysis of the results refer to the "code-concatenation-presentationd.pdf" file.
+For a more elaborate explanation of the project and an analysis of the results refer to the "code-concatenation-presentation.pdf" file.

 ## Acknowledgments